 Vitamin C: Not only will this help keep your immune system going, Vitamin C is great for your developing baby’s immunities and fetal brain development.
 (Be careful before you go out and get a Vitamin C supplement – you can overdose yourself and your baby – speak with your doctor!)
 Get 1 serving of Vitamin C daily!

 Whole Grains: 4 servings of whole grains per day.
 Yes- I said whole grains!
-Skip the white bread and go straight for the hearty wheat breads.
-Note: If you eat a sandwhich, you likely have had 2 servings (2 slices of bread) of your grains.
+Skip the white bread and go straight for the hearty wheat bread.
+Note: If you eat a sandwich, you likely have had 2 servings (2 slices of bread) of your grains.

 Fats: 3 servings of fats per day.
 Now hold up… we aren’t talking about candy bars and cookie dough!
 We are talking the good stuff!

 - Oils – Olive Oil, Canola Oil (in baking), etc.